Ttttt47/UKBioCoin/README.md

 `--out`: Specifies the output file prefix.
 In this example, it is set to `test_data/test`.
 The output files will have this prefix with `_results.table` ended, namely, `test_data/test_results.table`.

-`--size`: Sample size of the regression, default is 270000(0.9 times 300000, the sample size of our releasing data.)
+`--size`: Sample size of the regression, default is 270000 (0.9 times 300000, an approximation of the sample size of the used UKB data.)

 ## Output format
 The regression results file is typically a tabular format that presents the estimated coefficients and their associated statistical information for every SNPs, the ordering of the results are the same with the input NSS files.